Chemical Engineering and Technology full-time first-cycle studies (bachelor's degree)

 1Mathematicsx 1x 2

-2Biology or Chemistry or Mathematics or Modern Foreign Languagex 1x 2
+2Biology or Chemistry or Mathematics or Physics and Astronomy/Physics or Modern Foreign Languagex 1x 2

 R = P1*W + P2*W + 5E